Telecommunications in South Africa: History

-The first use of telecommunication in the Republic of South Africa was a single line telegraph connecting Cape Town and Simonstown.
+The first use of telecommunications in the Republic of South Africa was a single line telegraph connecting Cape Town and Simonstown.
 The first telegraph was launched on 2 December 1859, and the Cape of Good Hope Telegraph Company opened the line in April 1860.

 At about the time of the Bell Telephone Company's development of the telephone industry post-1876, early undersea telegraph links were introduced, first connecting Durban and Europe, and later connecting the country to the rest of the world.
 In 1879, the first submarine cable system that connected South Africa with Europe started to work, through the East Coast cable of the South African Telegraph Company, a single channel cable.

 In 1889, the first West Coast submarine cable from Cape Town to Europe was installed.
 The 1584 nm cable provided by CS Scotia was linked with West African Telegraph Companies' cables.
 Telcon carried out the links.
 Another cable to Cape Town was laid in 1899 during the Second Boer War, this time from Ascension Island, by the Eastern Telegraph Company (later Cable & Wireless plc).

 In the mid-twentieth century undersea telephone cables were also commissioned.
 In 1968, the SAT-1 cable was laid.
 It connected from Melkbosstrand, South Africa to Sesimbra, Portugal.

 The network continued to develop through internal financing in a heavily regulated market as international technology developed.
 At this point, telephone services were operated by the South African Post Office.
 In the 1960s, South Africa was connected to 72 nations and total outgoing annual international calls numbered over 28,800.

 Telkom was incorporated on 30 September 1991 as a public limited liability company registered under the South African Companies Act, 61 of 1973, as amended.

 In 1993 GSM was demonstrated for the first time in Africa at Telkom '93 in Cape Town.
 In 1994 the first GSM networks in Africa were launched in South Africa.